top of page

 Apple-Music-Logo-700x394.png

-Main Man Yurii is a music-driven quasi-biographical mockumentary based on my life in a bad-arse 90s rap band.
+Main Man Yurii is a music-driven, quasi-biographical mockumentary based upon the gritty world of 90s rap.

 In 1990, as the Soviet Union was on the brink of collapse, Yurii produced a comedic record titled "Soviet Bloc" in Odesa, Ukraine.
-The song, inspired by Gorbachev’s policies of Glasnost and Perestroika, critiqued the regime, putting Yurii at risk of arrest.
-To avoid being "re-educated," he seized an opportunity to escape by producing a record for Soviet pop star Jenya in Australia.
+The song, inspired by Gorbachev’s policies of Glasnost and Perestroika, critiqued the regime and put Yurii at risk of arrest.
+To avoid being "re-educated (killed by the KGB)," he seized the opportunity to escape by producing a record for Soviet pop star Jenya in Australia.
 Although he initially believed he was destined for Austria, Yurii found himself in Melbourne, where the local Ukrainian community warmly embraced him.

-Breaking into the Australian music scene proved challenging, as their R&B and dance music style was initially met with scepticism.
-However, their big break came when Central Station Records recognized their talent and signed them.
-Their track "Absolutely Perfect" became a major hit, launching them into international fame and allowing them to tour the world.
+Breaking into the Australian music scene proved challenging, as his quirky R&B and dance music style was initially met with scepticism.
+However, his big break came when a local record label recognized his talent.
+"Absolutely Perfect" launched Yurii into international fame, allowing him to tour the world.
+Unfortunately, a mishap in America led to the end of his career.

 Screenshot 2024-10-15 at 5.56.07 am.png